m-a-h-e/m-a-h-e.github.io/reinforcement_learning.md

   - model-based algorithms
   - experience replay buffer
     - buffer of experiance data used for learning based on batch sampling
+    - increases sample efficiency by using buffer entries more than once during neural network training
+    - using sampled batches of training data from the replay buffer results in more stable training than directly using potentially correlated sequential observations
+    - prioritized replay for faster learning

 - state value function V(s)
   - state-action value function Q(s, a)